Gov. Hutchinson announces health coverage expansions for maternal health in Arkansas - NewsBreak

 Hutchinson also discussed another initiative focused on foster care in the state.
 He said he asked the legislature to consider increasing the monthly payments for foster parents as well as providing payments to foster parents who are related to the child.
 He asked the general assembly to consider the $10.2 million initiative in January.

-The initiatives from the Arkansas Department of Health focus on home visitor training.
-Hutchinson said the state is looking to expand services and training to identify mental health issues in mothers after birth.
+The initiatives from the Arkansas Department of Health focuses on home visitor training.
+Hutchinson said the state is looking to expand services and trainings to identify mental health issues in mothers after birth.
 Hutchinson said he has allocated $350,000 to the training efforts.
 He said that the state has created a hotline (1855ARKMOMS) for pregnant women in need of health services during and after birth.

 A live stream of the full briefing is available in the video player on this page.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.